James E. Boyd (scientist): Education

-Boyd was born to Emory Fortson and Rosa Lee (née Wright) Boyd on July 18, 1906 in Tignall, Georgia, a small town near the eastern border of the state of Georgia.
+Boyd was born to Emory Fortson and Rosa Lee (née Wright) Boyd on July 18, 1906, in Tignall, Georgia, a small town near the eastern border of the state of Georgia.
 He had two brothers, John and Ellis, and a sister, Sophia.
-In 1927, he received a Bachelor of Arts in mathematics from the University of Georgia, where he was a member of the Phi Beta Kappa honor society.
+In 1927, he received a Bachelor of Arts in mathematics from the University of Georgia, where he was a member of an honor society, Phi Beta Kappa.
 In 1928, he received a Master of Arts in mathematics from Duke University.
 From 1928 to 1930, Boyd was an instructor of physics at the University of Georgia.
 He entered graduate school at Yale University in 1930, and was a graduate assistant there from 1930 to 1931 and a Loomis Fellow from 1931 to 1933.
 He received his PhD in physics from Yale in 1933, with a thesis entitled Scattering of X-Rays by Cold-Worked and by Annealed Beryllium.
 In his thesis, Boyd described the effects of reflecting radiation through samples of powdered, cold-worked and annealed beryllium with differing particle sizes.
 The experiment showed that beryllium crystals are "rather imperfect", that annealing caused "no appreciable change" in beryllium's lattice structure, and that the mass absorption coefficient of beryllium found in the experiment was reasonably close to the theoretical value calculated using Compton's empirical formula.

 Boyd was appointed as head of the Mathematics and Science Department at West Georgia College in 1933.
 In 1935, he joined the faculty at the Georgia Institute of Technology as an assistant professor of physics.
 Boyd married Elizabeth Reynolds Cobb, daughter of Betty Reynolds Cobb and Hiram Felix Cobb, on June 2, 1934.
 James and Elizabeth went on to have two children: a daughter, Betty Cobb Boyd (born August 26, 1939) and a son, James Fortson Boyd (born October 9, 1942).
 With World War II under way, Boyd joined the United States Navy in 1942, serving as a lieutenant and later lieutenant commander in the Bureau of Ordnance, performing research on radar.
 From 1945 to 1946, he was a commander in the Office of the Chief of Naval Operations where he worked on radar and electronics.